sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

    :alt: aws
    :width: 60%

-Below are the steps for AWS Glue Network Connection to call Fire Insights APIs in Aws Glue Jobs.
+Below are the steps for AWS Glue Network Connection to call Fire Insights APIs from AWS Glue Jobs.

 Pre-requisite
 --------

 You need to have an AWS account with administrative access.

-Create-vpc
+Create VPC
 ------

 You first create a VPC with a private and a public subnet.
 You need a VPC because the AWS Glue Job needs an Amazon Elastic network interfaces (ENI) to call the REST API over internet.